 We value the intrinsic worth of every individual in the community.
 Our respect for other individuals includes an appreciation of cultural backgrounds different from our own, an understanding of different attitudes and opinions, and an awareness of the consequences of our actions on the broader community.
-Those values can be violated by behaviors such as harassment, hazing, sexual misconduct and assault.
+Those values can be violated by behaviors such as harassment, hazing, sexual misconduct, assault, stalking, and relationship violence.

 We value personal responsibility and recognize the individual’s need for physical, intellectual, spiritual, social and emotional wholeness.
 We value the full development of every student in terms of a confident and constructive self-image, of a commitment to self-discipline, and of a responsible self-expression.
 Gambling; disorderly conduct; possessing, consuming or distributing alcohol; intoxication; and possessing, using and distributing illegal drugs are examples of behaviors that violate the value of self-discipline.